selveszero/530_final_project/README.md

 ```
 You also need to manually modify the hidden size parameter in model.py to match your input hidde size.

+### 2. Pretrained model choice
+To use a Resnet as pretrained model, download model_resnet.py, rename it to model.py and use it inplace of the original model.py.

+### 3. Type of Recurrent Neural Network
+To use GRU instead of LSTM, go to the decoder class in model.py and change the 'LSTM' (case matters), which only appears once, to 'GRU'.

 # Evaluation and Output